 Mount Erebus Physical Characteristics

-Its location in the Antarctic has created some unique geological features which exist nowhere else on Earth.
+Its unique location has created some unique geological features which exist nowhere else on Earth.
 The flank of Mount Erebus is covered with hundreds of fumaroles which constantly emit steam.

 This place would make an incredible movie set.